WordPress/openverse/documentation/catalog/reference/DAGs.md

 }
 ```

+##### Automatic Failure Recovery

 The `update_batches` task automatically keeps track of its progress in an
 Airflow variable suffixed with the `query_id`.
 If the task fails, when it
-resumes (either through a retry or by being manually cleared), it will pick up
+retries it will pick up from where it left off.
+The DAG can still fail if the
+configured number of retries are exceeded.

+##### Manual Recovery

+If the DAG does fail, the update can be manually resumed by triggering a new
+DagRun with the same `query_id` and `update_query`, and enabling the
+`resume_update` param.
+The DAG will skip temp table creation and resume progress
+using the Airflow variable created on the previous run. **Manually managing this
-from where it left off.
-Manually managing this Airflow variable should not be
+Airflow variable should not be necessary.**
-necessary.

-It is also possible to start an entirely new DagRun using an existing temp
+It is also possible to start an entirely new update using an existing temp
-table, by setting the `resume_update` param to True.
-With this option enabled,
+table, by setting the `resume_update` param to True but providing a new
-the DAG will skip creating the temp table and instead attempt to run an update
+`update_query`.
+The DAG will begin running the new update on records selected
-with an existing temp table matching the `query_id`.
+from the existing temp table matching the `query_id`.
 This option should only be
 used when the DagRun configuration needs to be changed after the table was
 already created: for example, if there was a problem with the `update_query`
 which caused DAG failures during the `update_batches` step.
+In this case, verify
+that the `BATCH_START` var is set appropriately for your needs.

 ### `cc_mixter_workflow`